Japanese festivals: Aomori Nebuta Festival

 This festival is held annually and features colorful lantern floats called nebuta which are pulled through the streets of Central Aomori.
 This festival is held from about August 2–7 every year.
 This event attracts millions of visitors.
 During this festival, 20 large nebuta floats are paraded through the streets near Aomori JR rail station.
 These floats are constructed of wooden bases and metal frames.
 Japanese papers, called washi, are painted onto the frames.
 These amazing floats are finished off with the historical figures or kabuki being painted on the paper.
 These floats can take up to a year to complete.
 There is a dance portion of this festival.
 There are haneto dancers and they wear special costumes for this dance.
 Everyone is welcome to purchase their own haneto costume that they may too join in on the fun (Mishima, Aomori Nebuta Festival).

 Nango Summer Jazz Festival

 This event is held every year.
 Thousands of artists from all over Tohoku and even further regions come to Nango to perform.
 This is the largest open-air jazz concert held in Tohoku region.
 This festival began in 1989, in a small venue indoors.
 There was such a large response from the fans that it was expanded into a large annual festival.
 One must purchase tickets for this event (Bernard, 2007).
-This summer jazz festival doesn't cost anything but potential members of the public still need to receive a ticket to enter the event.
+This summer jazz festival does not cost anything but potential members of the public still need to receive a ticket to enter the event.